benlloyd50/Vox_Design_Documents/software_requirements.md

   3. Data is stored in a database
 - Postconditions: User gets access to the homepage screen
 - Requirements: If step 2 fails, account is not created with invalid data, create account form is cleared.
-- Interface Requirments: A create account screen
+- Interface Requirements: A create account screen

 ### 3.3 User Login
 - Actors: User and Server Admin